-In the summer of 2020, oeoo will launch a new long-term cleaning project of the Nile and adjacent waters in Cairo and Luxor together with the local NGO VeryNile.
+In spring of 2021, oeoo launched a new long-term cleaning project of the Nile and adjacent waters in Cairo together with the local NGO VeryNile.

 With a population of around 20 million, Cairo is the largest metropolis in Africa.
 At 6.671 km, the Nile is not only the longest river on the continent and the most important source of drinking water in the desert state, but is also one of the 10 rivers most polluted with plastic waste in the world.

-Where these two superlatives meet, oeoo 2020, together with the local veryNile initiative and numerous volunteers, is launching a new long-term clean-up project of the Nile and adjacent waters in Cairo and Luxor.
+Where these two superlatives meet, oeoo 2020, together with the local veryNile initiative and numerous volunteers, is launching a new long-term clean-up project of the Nile and adjacent waters in Cairo .

-In the summer of 2020, oeoo will send a new SeeHamster to Cairo, which will be staffed with 3-5 local employees five days a week to clean the banks of the Nile – as soon as corona-related will be possible again.
+In summer of 2021, oeoo launched a new SeeHamster on the Nile, which will be staffed with 3 local operators five days a week to clean the banks of the Nile.

 The Nile, with more than 6.600 km the longest river on the continent, was already praised by the pharaohs as the lifeline of the country.
 This appreciation does no longer exsist.
 Although the desert state’s main source of drinking water, the Nile is one of the 10 most polluted rivers in the world.